vtyulb/AtomicSharedPtr/README.md

 then I wrote FastLogger.
 After several more hours bug was fixed.

 Due to no active synchronization (except rdtsc operation) FastLogger is quite fast.
-If you ran FAST_LOG() 2 times in a row, you would be able to see that it took around 30-50 clock cycles between log entries.
+If you run FAST_LOG() 2 times in a row, you would be able to see that it took around 30-50 clock cycles between log entries.
 Atomic operations take 700-1600 cycles, so FastLogger's impacts measurement result quite a little.
-Having logs to debug your crashing once-per-day algorithm is invaluable.
+Logs to debug your crashing once-per-day algorithm are invaluable.
 It is also very interesting to see how processor cores bounce across your tasks.

-On next motivational screen you can see, that local was dropped after CAS and then thread woke only to see, that it can't decrease local refcount anymore.
+On next motivational screen you can see, that local refcount was moved to global and dropped after CAS.
+Then thread woke only to see, that it can't decrease local refcount anymore despite the same pointer address (internal ABA problem, already fixed).
 <p>
   <img src="https://raw.githubusercontent.com/vtyulb/AtomicSharedPtr/master/resources/Screenshot_20200523_190342.png">
 </p>